August Ning

 My research focuses on computer architecture and systems under (very broadly defined) economics constraints.
 I am interested in how factors such as semiconductor manufacturing, economic trends, and policies/regulations ultimately affect chip and system designs.

-Closer to traditional computer architecture, I am interested in sustainability, chiplet architectures, software-hardware co-design (DECADES Project) and sys for ML (SAIL@Princeton).
+Closer to traditional computer architecture, I am interested in energy and cost efficiency, chiplet architectures, software-hardware co-design (DECADES Project) and sys for ML (SAIL@Princeton).

 Publications